Do Rabbits Eat Roses?

 Yes, rabbits can eat rose petals and often enjoy doing so.

-However, as said earlier, you should make sure that the roses haven’t been treated with pesticides or other harmful chemicals before offering them to your rabbit.
+However, as said earlier, you should ensure the roses haven’t been treated with pesticides or other harmful chemicals before offering them to your rabbit.

 What Flower Does Rabbit Eat?

-But, always make sure that any flower you offer is safe for rabbits to eat and not infested.
+But always ensure that any flower you offer is safe for rabbits to eat and not infested.

 Can Rabbits Eat Pink Roses?